ricedust-school/art108-blog/prototyping.md

 Andre suggested that it might make more sense to increase the gap between the start and finish cards from 3 to 4 cards.
 The game felt better-paced and it was more elegant because it preserved the red-black-red-black alternating pattern between the two jokers.

-Rather than roll a D12, I thought it might be interesting to experiement with rolling two D6 and summing them up instead, like Monopoly.
+Rather than roll a D12, I thought it might be interesting to experiment with rolling two D6 and summing them up instead, like Monopoly.
 This would weight the outcome towards 7 and make the extremes, 2 and 12, less likely.
 In play, I found it more satisfying to roll 2 D6's, and I felt it to be a better fit.

 Additionally, it opened up the possibility for rolling doubles.
 Just for fun, I implemented the Monopoly mechanic of getting to move again when you roll a double, and I found this helped players that were lagging behind catch up and helped break the cycle of trailing behind another player.

 ## Wrapping Things Up

 As I wrote the paper prototype and formalized the rules, I decided to call the game *Risky Roads* because I thought it captured something about the dynamics of the game.
 I call player game pieces *travelers* in keeping with the theme.
-I'm glad I got to test the game on more than three occassions because it really helped me understand the game inside and out and fine tune the system.
+I'm glad I got to test the game on more than three occasions because it helped me understand the game inside and out and fine tune the system.